Table of contents

 Comparison of latest data

-Labour Force Survey (LFS) redundancies (in the last three months), people aged 16 years and over, and three-month aggregate number of dismissals proposed in HR1 notifications, January to March 2008 to July to September 2020
+LFS redundancies, people aged 16 years and over, UK, and three-month aggregate number of dismissals proposed in HR1 notifications, Great Britain, backward looking four-week rolling average, 23 June 2019 to 2 January 2022

-Source: Office for National Statistics – Labour Force Survey; Insolvency Service – HR1 Advance Notice of Redundancy forms
+Source: Office for National Statistics – Labour Force Survey, Insolvency Service – HR1 Advance Notice of Redundancy forms

 Image .csv .xlsSummary